Cheyne Child Development Service - Information for parents

 Clinical Nurse Specialist

-The specialist nursing team have experience of community paediatric nursing, and health visiting, this includes children with special needs.
-They will work together with your family health visitor or school nurse to help you access the community services and support for your child.
-They mainly work with children aged 0-6 although are available for advise with older children.
+The specialist nursing team has experience in community paediatric nursing and health visiting, including supporting children with special needs.
+They will work with your family health visitor or school nurse to help you access community services and support for your child.
+They mainly work with children aged 0–6, although they are available to advise on older children.

 Community Paediatrician

-Paediatricians are doctors who have specialised in Children’s Medicine.
-Community Paediatricians have specialised in the care assessment and diagnosis of Children with developmental problems or difficulties.
+Paediatricians are doctors who specialise in children’s medicine.
+Community Paediatricians specialise in the care, assessment and diagnosis of children with developmental problems or difficulties.

 Physiotherapist